My Father's World: A Family-Centered Curriculum

 • Value a Unified, Family-Centered Approach: If you enjoy the idea of your entire family learning together and supporting one another, MFW is an excellent choice.
 The multi-age system allows siblings to learn side by side, creating a natural mentoring environment.

-• Prefer Hands-On Learning: If your children learn best through doing rather than just reading or listening, the engaging, interactive projects in MFW will likely be a hit.
+• Prefer Hands-On Learning: If your children learn best through doing rather than just reading or listening, the engaging, interactive projects in lessons will likely be a hit.
 This approach keeps lessons dynamic and helps solidify learning through practical application.

 While My Father’s World has many strengths, it may not be the ideal choice for every family.
 Consider the following: